Going on an acid reflux diet is often the best strategy for improving the acidity levels in your gut and relieving your symptoms.

 GERD is a digestive disorder, which causes disruption in digestion, as reflux from the stomach is returned to the oesophagus.
 Proper treatment measures should be taken.

-Gastroesophageal reflux disease, or GERD, as it is commonly known is a digestive disorder that is caused primarily due to intestinal distress.
-GERD is caused in the muscle that lies between the oesophagus and the stomach, when the acid produced in the stomach starts to flow backwards.
+Gastro-oesophageal reflux disease, or GERD, as it is commonly known as a digestive disorder that is caused primarily due to intestinal distress.
+GERD is caused in the muscle that lies between the oesophagus and the stomach when the acid produced in the stomach starts to flow backward.
 For patients suffering from GERD, the acids flow back into the oesophagus instead of the stomach, causing symptoms like severe heartburn, chest pain and nausea, among others.

 Making lifestyle changes is one of the best ways to deal with GERD.
 Yet, it would be best to see a doctor regarding severe cases where the symptoms do not abate and medication may be required.